ai-traders/ide/README.md

   container this symlink is: `/ide/identity/.gitconfig -> /home/user/code/dotfiles/.gitconfig`
   and `/home/user/code/dotfiles/.gitconfig` does not exist.
   The only known workaround: do not have symlinks, use plain files.
-* Take care of configuration and secrets mapping in `/usr/bin/ide-setup-identity.sh` script.

 #### UID GID problem
 * The destined uid and gid are the same as the uid and gid of `/ide/work` directory.
  Thanks to [Tom's docker-uid-gid-fix](https://github.com/tomzo/docker-uid-gid-fix) project, we are armed with PoC how to achieve this.
 We change the uid and gid of `ide` user with the destined uid and gid.
+ Do it in `/usr/bin/ide-fix-uid-gid.sh` script.
 * When docker image already contains files owned by `ide` user, (e.g. `/ide/home`), then after changing uid and gid we have to search for all those files and update their ownership.
 * Avoid mounting anything into `/ide/work` as root.
-* Do it in `/usr/bin/ide-fix-uid-gid.sh` script.

 #### ENTRYPOINT
 The entrypoint should: